Virus (wrestler): Virus (1998–present)

-In early 1998 he made his debut as part of the regular-sized division under the name "Virus", no mention was made that Virus used to work as Damiancito El Guerrero or that he still held the CMLL World Mini-Estrella Championship.
-On May 7, 1998, Virus defeated El Oriental to win the vacant Mexican National Lightweight Championship, a title CMLL had brought back to help showcase smaller workers such as Virus.
-After winning the title Virus worked a storyline feud against El Oriental, centering on Virus' Mexican Lightweight title and Orientál's Districto Federatl Lightweight title.
-Despite several title matches neither belt changed hands during the course of the storyline.
+In early 1998, he made his debut as part of the regular-sized division under the name "Virus"; no mention was made that Virus used to work as Damiancito El Guerrero or that he still held the CMLL World Mini-Estrella Championship.
+On May 7, 1998, Virus defeated El Oriental to win the vacant Mexican National Lightweight Championship, a title CMLL had brought back to help showcase smaller workers like Virus.
+He began a storyline feud against El Oriental, which centered around Virus' Mexican Lightweight title and Orientál's Districto Federatl Lightweight title.
+Despite several title matches, neither belt changed hands during the course of the storyline.
 By 1999, CMLL decided that it was time to crown a new World Mini-Estrella Champion, as Virus was still technically the champion despite not having worked as a mini for more than a year.
-Instead of making Virus return to the Minis division to lose the title, CMLL decided to give the championship to Ultimo Dragoncito and subsequently announce that Ultimo Dragoncito had "won" the title on an undisclosed day in October 1999.
-In 1999 and 2000, CMLL made several tours of Japan to establish a 'CMLL Japan' branch; Virus was one of the workers who regularly toured Japan and would capture the CMLL Japan Super Lightweight Championship on November 25, 1999.
-On August 6, 2000 Virus lost the CMLL Japan Super Lightweight title to Ricky Marvin and then on November 29, 2000 also lost the Mexican National Lightweight title to Ricky Marvin.
-Virus continued to show that while he may not have the size to be a headliner he had a knack for helping young wrestlers improve by working with them in the ring.
+Instead of making Virus return to the Minis division to lose the title, CMLL decided to give the championship to Ultimo Dragoncito and announced that Ultimo Dragoncito had "won" the title on an undisclosed day in October 1999.
+In 1999 and 2000, CMLL made several tours of Japan to establish a 'CMLL Japan' branch; Virus was one of the workers who regularly toured Japan and captured the CMLL Japan Super Lightweight Championship on November 25, 1999.
+On August 6, 2000, Virus lost the CMLL Japan Super Lightweight title to Ricky Marvin, who also defeated Virus for the Mexican National Lightweight title on November 29.
+Virus continued to show that while he may not have had the size to be a headliner, he had a knack for helping young wrestlers improve by working with them in the ring.